-Profound musicianship, dazzling technical brilliance and emotional honesty have helped Alice Sara Ott secure and establish her place among the world’s leading classical performers, as reflected by a total number of album streams that has now topped 370 million.
+Profound musicianship, dazzling technical brilliance and emotional honesty have helped Alice Sara Ott establish her place among the world’s leading classical performers, as reflected by a total number of album streams that has now topped 500 million.
 The German-Japanese musician’s poetic pianism, hailed by critics for its refinement and intensity, has drawn favourable comparisons with great artists from the past.
 She has also won plaudits for her innovative approach to programming and openness to artistic adventure.
 Ott’s dynamic music-making is guided by a desire to connect with the essential spirit of the works in her repertoire; above all, it flows from her innate ability to channel an apparently inexhaustible supply of expressive nuance and imaginative insight into every performance.

 Alice Sara Ott signed an exclusive contract with Deutsche Grammophon in 2008.
 She announced her arrival on the label the following year with an acclaimed album of Liszt’s Etudes d’exécution transcendante.
 Her second album, comprising Chopin’s complete waltzes, was issued in January 2010, while her debut orchestral recording on the Yellow Label – the first piano concertos of Tchaikovsky and Liszt, made with the Münchner Philharmoniker and Thomas Hengelbrock – earned her the “Young Artist of the Year” title at the 2010 Echo Klassik Awards.
 Ott’s recording of Beethoven’s “Waldstein” Sonata and other piano works, released in August 2011, was followed in January 2013 by Pictures, an album of Mussorgsky’s Pictures at an Exhibition and Schubert’s Piano Sonata No.17 in D major, D 850 recorded live in St Petersburg.